panevain/CS5744_TransitFlow/content/detailed-design/back-end-design.md

 ### ClientFormatter

 The ClientFormatter is used for formatting data for different client types - web, mobile, and SMS services.
 This component ensures that the data is presented in the most suitable format for each client, enhancing the user experience and ensuring compatibility across different devices and platforms.

-### AdminWebApp

-The AdminWebApp is a specialized component designed for administrative tasks such as updating routes, buses, stops, and alerts.
-It interacts directly with the API, providing a user interface for system administrators to manage the application's data and settings.

 {{ image(figure_number=1,
 caption="Unified Modeling Language (UML) Diagram depicting TransitFlow back-end.",